KoenteDorsthorst/KoenteDorsthorst/README.md

 ### Who am I?

 Hello, I am Koen te Dorsthorst.
 I am a student on the HAN University of Applied Sciences.
-Right now I'm in my third year abd following a software development study.
+Right now I'm in my third year and following a software development study.

 ### What do I do?